 - New products that will be launched this year and associated development plans

 - Orders Quota / Targets by Product

 - Have a ‘Call for Orders’.
 This supports Action #1 and hitting Q1 sales.
 It’s also about keeping momentum going through the new year and into Q1.

 Have a theme – where are you going?

 Every New Year’s Day while everyone was watching football games, I would personally walk around the office and leave a bookmark on every associate’s desk with a message from me.
 Some years I would buy books along with it.
 But the bookmarks became a symbol of where we were going – a commitment to a strategy for the coming year and how important the associates were going to be in making it happen.
 After several years, some associates would hang multiple years of bookmarks on their cubicle walls – next to their family pictures!
 I was honored by this.
 It became something special between me and that associate – something with my feelings and how positive I felt about the company and the coming year.
 The associates told me that my messages reassured them.

 “No resource is more important in an organization than a high-performance team.”

-Your 2017 Kickoff meeting and the events that surround it, and your sales team’s ability to hit their Q1 plan, is all about building momentum and excitement so that you can take your business performance all the way to the top in 2017!
+Your Kickoff meeting and the events that surround it, and your sales team’s ability to hit their Q1 plan, is all about building momentum and excitement so that you can take your business performance all the way to the top this year!